keycloak/keycloak-community/design/keycloak.x/storage-persistence.md

 the _current store version_ is the entity schema version that the store uses for writing objects.

+This is done even if the data has been read from a version following the current one, thereby downgrading the version on that object.
+This enables writable data on all nodes during zero downtime upgrades and on rollbacks and ensures that the data is migrated again once it is read by the next version.

 Conditions for the readability of an object stored by store of version _N_ are as follows: